Felicity (film)

 Felicity is a 1979 Australian sexploitation film starring Canadian actress Glory Annen and written and directed by John D. Lamond.

 Plot

-Felicity Robinson (Glory Annen) is a teenager who studies at a remote Roman Catholic Church boarding school and who seeks indulgence in the popular erotic novels Story of O and Emmanuelle, and in a lesbian love affair with her friend Jenny (Jody Hanson).
-Her father arranges her holiday trip to Hong Kong where she will stay with a wealthy couple, Christine (Marilyn Rodgers) and Stephen (Gordon Charles).
-Christine organises a party to introduce Felicity to a friend of theirs, Andrew (David Bradshaw).
+Felicity Robinson is a teenager who studies at a remote Roman Catholic Church boarding school and who seeks indulgence in the popular erotic novels Story of O and Emmanuelle, and in a lesbian love affair with her friend Jenny.
+Her father arranges her holiday trip to Hong Kong where she will stay with a wealthy couple, Christine and Stephen.
+Christine organises a party to introduce Felicity to a friend of theirs, Andrew.
 After the party at the couple's mansion, Andrew takes Felicity for a ride in his car during which he pulls over and deflowers her.
-Christine also introduces her to libertine Me Ling (Joni Flynn).
+Christine also introduces her to libertine Me Ling.
 Me Ling initiates Felicity to new pleasures.
-However, Felicity eventually falls in love with Miles (Chris Milne) who saves her from a bunch of Chinese thugs.
+However, Felicity eventually falls in love with Miles who saves her from a bunch of Chinese thugs.